Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 \paragraph{Informed Value Prediction}

+We adopt informed value prediction from TripPy.
+Ontology independence is established via our conditioned slot gate.
 The inform memory $I_t = \{I_t^1, \dots, I_t^{|S|}\}$ tracks slot-values that were informed by the system in the current dialogue turn $t$.
-If the user positively refers to an informed value, and if the user does not express the value such that sequence tagging can be used, then the value ought to be copied from $I_t$ to $\mathit{DS}_t$.
+If the user positively refers to an informed value, and if the user does not express the value such that sequence tagging can be used---i.e., the slot gate predicts $\mathit{inform}$---, then the value ought to be copied from $I_t$ to $\mathit{DS}_t$.

+We know from works on cognition that ``all collective actions are built on common ground and its accumulation''~\cite{clark1991grounding}.
+In other words, it must be established in a conversation what has been understood by all participants.
+The process of forming mutual understanding is known as \emph{grounding}.
+Informed value prediction in TripPy-R serves as a grounding component.
+As long as the information shared by the system has not yet been grounded, i.e., confirmed by the user, it is not added to the DS.
+This is in line with information state and dialogue management theories such as devised by~\citet{larsson2000information}, which view grounding as essential to the theory of information states and therefore DST.

 \paragraph{Coreference Prediction}